 Add the spices, along with the macerated fruit and its liquid to a 4-quart saucepan.
 Add the sugar, butter, apple juice, and ginger.
 Bring to a boil over medium-high heat, stirring often, then reduce the heat to medium-low and simmer for 10 minutes.
 Remove from the heat and cool for at least 15 minutes.
 (At this point, you can either complete the batter or cover and refrigerate for up to 2 days, which is what I usually do.)

 Place oven racks in the center and bottom of the oven.
 Place a roasting pan on the bottom rack and fill halfway with warm water.
 Crank the oven to 325ºF.

 Put the flour, salt, baking soda, and baking powder in a sifter and sift onto the cooled fruit mixture in the saucepan, bringing the batter together as quickly as possible with a large wooden spoon.
 One at a time, stir in the eggs.
 Finally, fold in the pecans.

-Spoon the resulting goo into a 10-inch nonstick loaf pan and bake until the interior temperature hits 200°F, about 1 hour.
+Grease a 10-inch non stick loaf pan with cooking spray.
+Spoon in the resulting goo and bake until the interior temperature hits 200°F, about 1 hour.

 Remove to a wire rack or trivet.
 Spritz the top with brandy and cool completely.
-Wrap the cake in a few layers of cheesecloth, spritz with more brandy, and stash in a tin or any other airtight, food-safe containment vessel.
+Carefully remove the cake from the pan and wrap in a few layers of cheesecloth.
+Spritz with more brandy, and stash in a tin or any other airtight, food-safe containment vessel.